hashicorp/terraform-provider-aws/website/docs/r/costoptimizationhub_preferences.html.markdown

 }
 ```

-Using `terraform import`, import Cost Optimization Hub Enrollment Status using the `id`.
+Using `terraform import`, import Cost Optimization Hub Preferences using the `id`.
 For example:

 ```console
 % terraform import aws_costoptimizationhub_preferences.example 111222333444